auth0/laravel-auth0/README.md

 ## Installation

-Check our docs page to get a complete guide on how to install it in an existing project or download a pre configured seedproject:
+Check our docs page to get a complete guide on how to install it in an existing project or download a pre-configured seed project:

 * Regular webapp: https://auth0.com/docs/quickstart/webapp/laravel/
 * Web API: https://auth0.com/docs/quickstart/backend/php-laravel/

 > If you find something wrong in our docs, PR are welcome in our docs repo: https://github.com/auth0/docs

-### Setting up a JWKs cache
+### Setting up a JWTs cache

 In the `register` method of your `AppServiceProvider` add: